rfarol/CS361-Sprint-Assignment-3/README.md

 # CS361-Sprint-Assignment-3

 For my Spring Assignment 3, I have created a Content Generator GUI using Tkinter.
-I have used the following packages and modules:
+I used the following packages and modules:

 Tkinter